mosheLevAri/SnackGame/README.md

-# Snack Game
+# Snake Game

-The Snack Game is a simple console-based game where the player controls a snake to eat food and grow longer.
+- The Snake Game is a simple console-based game where the player controls a snake to eat food and grow longer.
 The objective is to achieve the highest score possible without colliding with the walls or the snake's own body.

+- The game is designed using Object-Oriented Programming (OOP) principles, allowing for easy extensibility and modularity.
+The game follows the SOLID principles, ensuring a clean and maintainable code structure.

+- The Snake Game serves as a generic framework that can be easily adapted to create similar types of games, such as Pac-Man or other grid-based games.
+By leveraging the power of OOP and adhering to SOLID principles, developers can easily replace the game components, such as the snake and food, to create their own unique gaming experiences.

+#### So, get ready to embark on a thrilling adventure with the Snake Game, where your strategic thinking and reflexes will be put to the test!
+Can you guide the snake to victory and achieve the highest score?
+Let's find out!

 ## How to Play